TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Max_Off_Heap_Storage_pool_Size => 16g * 0.9 = 14.4 ( 0.9 System default)
 ```

-## Points to note
+!!!
+Note:

 	* When you intend to use row tables: According to your row table size requirements configure heap size.
-Row tables in SnappyData does not use off-heap memory for now.
+Row tables in SnappyData do not use off-heap memory for now.

-* When you intend to read write parquet & csv :  Parquet and CSV read write are memory consuming activities ,and they still use heap memory to do so.
-Hence provision sufficient heap memory to do so.
+	* When you intend to read write Parquet and CSV: Parquet and CSV read-write are memory consuming activities, and they still use heap memory to do so.
+Hence, provision sufficient heap memory to do so.

-* When most of your data reside in column tables: Use off-heap memory, as they are faster and put less pressure on garbage collection threads.
+	* When most of your data reside in column tables: Use off-heap memory, as they are faster and puts less pressure on garbage collection threads.

-* When configuring eviction : The tables are evicted to disk( TODO After SNAP-1947) by default.
+	* When configuring eviction: The tables are evicted to disk (TODO After SNAP-1947) by default.
 This impacts performance to some degree and hence it is recommended to size your VM before you begin.